 - OFFICE HOURS: While in residence, Fellows keep weekly office hours, which are available to all students at the University.
 These office hours are an incredible opportunity for Fellows to engage with students, and for students to have direct access to speak with the Fellows about anything ranging from an interesting topic in the news, an aspect of the Fellow's career, questions on a class project, or thoughts about the student's journey in politics, public and social service, and journalism, to name a few.

-- ACCESS TO UCHICAGO: Fellows are able to utilize the resources of the University to pursue projects of their choosing, whether that mean speaking to a class, sitting in on a class, engaging with research projects, or student RSOs.
+- ACCESS TO UCHICAGO: Fellows are able to utilize the resources of the University to work on projects of their choosing, whether that means speaking to a class, sitting in on a lecture (class), engaging with research projects, or student organizations (RSOs).

 - ENGAGEMENT WITH CHICAGO: Fellows, with support from their student Fellows Ambassador team, are given the opportunity to engage with the city of Chicago in multiple ways.
 IOP staff and Fellows Ambassadors work hard to organize trips to learn about and explore diverse neighborhoods and history of the city, and depending on each Fellow's specific interest, to visit schools, organizations, and local government agencies to speak about their work and role in politics and public service.

 - PURSUE A PROJECT: Fellows are encouraged to use their free time to finish or begin a project, be it writing an article, drafting a book proposal or taking time to delve into a topic that’s out of reach amid the daily grind.

 - COMPENSATION: Fellows receive a living stipend and IOP-provided housing during their stay.